stefanjudis/pwt-workshop/lessons/02-writing-tests/09-project-setup.md

 });
 ```

-You can now run all or project specific tests.
+You can run all projects or only project-specific tests.

 ```
 $ npx playwright test                       # all tests run (Chrome & Safari)